Harmonic oscillator kicked by spin measurements: a Floquet-like system without classical analogous: Crystalline structures in phase-space

 In the upper row of Fig. \ref{fig4} we show phase-space portraits for the rational frequency ratio, $R=1/4$.
-A crystalline, square lattice emerges and develops as the number of spin measurements increase.
-For $R=2/5$, a 10-fold radially symmetric structure shows up periodically in time, see de middle row of Fig. \ref{fig4}.
+A crystalline, square lattice emerges and develops as the number of spin measurements increase [see the Husimi plots in Fig. 4 of \cite{cryst3}].
+For $R=1/6$ (not shown), again a regular structure appears, this time with triangles clustering to form regular hexagons.
+For $R=2/5$, a 10-fold radially symmetric structure shows up periodically in time, see de middle row of Fig. \ref{fig4} [See Fig. 1(b) of \cite{cryst} and Fig. 4 of \cite{cryst2}].

 For irrational values of $R$, we observe more complex structures.
-Consider, e. g., the transcendental resonance condition $R\approx 0.3710$.
+Consider, for instance, the transcendental resonance condition $R\approx 0.3710$.
 In this case, no phase-space crystal is formed, although quasi-crystalline structures appear, see the lower row of Fig. \ref{fig4}, where we observe pentagonal structures.
 Since these polygons are unable to cover the plane ($\mathds{R}^2$), geometric frustration takes place.

 We remark that, given the nature of the ``kicks'', any of these patterns can, in principle, be frozen on demand.
-As soon as the desired crystal is formed one only has to switch to a continuous-measurement regime, leading to a quasi-static Zeno dynamics.
+As soon as the desired crystal is formed one only has to either switch to a continuous-measurement regime, leading to a quasi-static Zeno dynamics, or to simply halt the stroboscopic measurements.

 In addition, these phase-space crystals do not require fine tuning, in the sense that they occur for any choice of the initial coherent state $\ket{z_0}$.
 This can be noticed through the maps in Eq. (\ref{GeneralMap}), for which it is clear that $z_0$ only adds an overall translation in phase space.
-Indeed, one can write the map as a phase-space translation followed by an overall phase-space rotation applied to $\mathcal{W}_{I_N}=2 i v e^{-\frac{i \omega_0 T}{2}} \sin \left( \frac{\omega_0 T}{2} \right) \sum_{j=1}^{N} i_j e^{i \omega_0 T\, j}$ (which is independent of $z_0$): $\mathcal{Z}_{I_N} =\mathcal{R}_{\theta}( \mathcal{T}_{z_0}(\mathcal{W}_{I_N}))$, $\theta=-N \omega_0 T$.
+Indeed, one can write the map as a phase-space translation ($ \mathcal{T}$) followed by an overall phase-space rotation ($\mathcal{R}$) applied to